-The following is an excerpt from the May-June 2020 Pacific Palisades Task Force on Homelessness Newsletter.
-To read this newsletter in full, please click here.
+The following is an excerpt from the September-October 2020 PPTFH Newsletter.
+To read the Newsletter in full, please click here.

 Pictured: PPTFH volunteers and Officer Tyler Yi with new Mule

 In 2019, PPTFH received a request from our beach patrol officers Rusty Redican and Jimmy Soliman for an off-road, all-access vehicle (known as the Mule) to patrol brushy hillsides and beaches of Pacific Palisades.
 PPTFH contacted Kevyn Wynn who graciously donated most of the funds with the rest being donated by her neighbors, PPTFH volunteers and local HOAs.
 The generosity and support of our community made the purchase of the Mule possible.
 On July 1, the vehicle was delivered to the LAPD beach patrol, and is currently housed at the Lifeguard Headquarters.
 Several times a week, our beach patrol uses the Mule to engage the homeless found camping in our hillsides as well as along our entire coast.
 The Mule also allows LAPD to easily transport our outreach workers, volunteers and occasional medical staff to these areas.
 Of most importance, our community’s safety has been improved by the Mule.
 It provides police visibility and allows patrolling in posted restricted fire areas which is key to preventing potential fires.